-In Barbados, it is called Cou Cou, their national dish along with fried flying fish.
-In Antigua, Barbuda, Virgin Islands, St. Martin, Curacao it is called Fungi.
+In Barbados, it is called Cou Cou, and is their national dish along with fried flying fish.
+On islands such as Antigua, Barbuda, Virgin Islands, St. Martin, and Curacao it is called Fungi.
 On some of the islands, okra is substituted with the local cactus.

 In African countries, similar versions of turned cornmeal are called Pap, Nsima, Ugali,\ and it is called polenta in Italy.

-Cornmeal is cooked in seasoned coconut milk, it is similar to cooked to polenta.
-It is popular in Jamaica and throughout the Caribbean.
+Basically, cornmeal is cooked in seasoned coconut milk.
+This dish is popular in Jamaica and throughout the Caribbean.

 Growing up in Jamaica, my mother rarely made this dish.
 However, when she did I enjoyed my mother’s turn cornmeal recipe very much.
 It was loved by many people in Jamaica but unfortunately, it was shunned by some people because it also had a stigma for being food for the poor and dogs.

 Now that I’m grown, I’m proud to prepare this flavorful turn cornmeal dish.
 It brings back fond memories of my childhood.
 I have also enjoyed eating Turn Cornmeal in Antigua and Curacao.